Home

 Here are two forms of content you should be very careful with:

 • Negativity.
-Whether it’s bad news or an emotional reaction to something perceived to be unpleasant, keep emails positive, or at least neutral in tone.
-Think about it - this for your own protection.
-What happens if the thread gets used as evidence for any reason.
+Whether it’s bad news or an emotional reaction to something perceived as unpleasant, keep emails positive, or at least neutral in tone.
+Think about it -- this is for your own protection.
+What happens if the thread gets used as evidence for any reason?

 *Remember that some spellings in British English (‘humour’) differ from American English ('humor’).

 Do you have to send an attachment?
 Really?
 If so, send only what they need.
-Attachments need to be worth the effort they take to open.
+We're all sick of them as it is, so attachments need to be worth the effort they take to open.

 Oh, and if you’re sending something with an attachment, attach it first then write the message.
 That way it won’t get forgotten and have to be re-sent.